gollum18/Poker-Project/README.md

 pip install deuces (Linux)

 This project is written in 100% pure python as is deuces.
 It may initially lag on startup in order to load in the qtable, but should run fine after that.

-5/1/2017 - Officially, the project is complete.
-There will be no more changes to it from here on out.